 Center the front piece as above, ensuring the casters will clear it as they swivel.
 Press into place.
 Snug the side trim against the back of front trim, leaving no gaps, as above.
 Again, ensure the casters will clear the sides as they swivel.
 The gap in the back allows for wall baseboard trim.

-Unfold the back, and attach it to the side with tacks, pictured above.
+Unfold the back, and attach it with tacks, pictured above.

 Space the tacks at equal intervals, as below.